-- are hygienic and prevent pest infestation, odours and disease hazards, - are disinfected after previous use, - are structurally sound and free from materials that could injure or be detrimental to the wildlife, and - have excreta, uneaten food and soiled materials removed daily and disposed of in accordance with local laws.
+- Are hygienic and prevent pest infestation, odours and disease hazard, - Are disinfected after previous use - Are structurally sound and free from materials that could injure or be detrimental to the wildlife - Have excreta, uneaten food and soiled materials removed daily and disposed of in accordance with local laws.

 Wildlife entering rehabilitation are often stressed, injured or sick, and are therefore more susceptible to disease.
-Care facilities, enclosure and equipment must be kept in a sanitary condition to attempt to eliminate the chance for transmission of disease and parasites between wildlife.
+Care facilities, enclosures and equipment must be kept in a sanitary condition to attempt to eliminate the chance for transmission of disease and parasites between wildlife.